 How to buy the best boiler

 A new boiler is likely to be one of the most expensive household purchases you'll make.
 So it's important to choose the right boiler from the right brand at the right price.
-Watch our video above to get top tips on buying the best boiler for you.

-The silver lining is replacing an old non-condensing boiler with a modern condensing system can improve your boiler's efficiency by more than 30%, saving you a substantial amount on your annual heating bill.
+The silver lining is that replacing an old non-condensing boiler with a modern condensing system can improve your boiler's efficiency by more than 30%, saving you a substantial amount on your annual heating bill.

-Gas boiler, oil or LPG boiler?
+Gas, oil or LPG boiler?

 Most UK households have a gas heating system equipped with a gas boiler.
 But if you're one of the the estimated 4.3m households not connected to the UK's gas network, there are alternatives.